-Abundance Of Buzzwords.
+1. Abundance Of Buzzwords.

 Great writers don’t rely on clichés for the same reason great resume writers don’t rely on buzzwords: they lack power.
 They’re not forceful; they don’t demand attention.

-At best, buzzwords take up space without working hard enough for you to create an impact.
+At best, buzzwords take up space without working hard enough to create an impact.
 At worst, they give the impression that you’re hyperbolic and your achievements are hollow.

-Instead of propping up your resume with buzzwords, think more deeply about what you’re trying to convey and both show – by sharing an example that highlights the quality or skill in question – and tell in a different way.
+Instead of propping up your executive resume with buzzwords, think more deeply about what you’re trying to convey and both show – by sharing an example that highlights the quality or skill in question – and tell it in a different way.

 If you’re in doubt over what constitutes a buzzword, here are some common choices we see on executive resumes:

 For instance, instead of saying ‘strategic thinker’ you could say ‘a perceptive and visionary leader with an eye for opportunity’.

+An executive resume isn’t just a collection of words.
 Rather, it’s a way of expressing your deep and authentic value statement.
-Your resume is the tip of the iceberg, if you like, and the bulk of the power comes from the story you weave to illustrate the labels you apply to yourself.
+Your resume is the tip of the iceberg, if you like, and the bulk of the power comes from the story you weave to showcase your positive attributes.